saptarshibasu/azure-study/README.md

 * Provides data in-built data connectors with queries, workbooks etc. that collect data into Log Analytics workspace
 * Provides in-built rules and also allows creating custom rules that execute periodically and when query results satisfy conditions, incidents are created
 * Security events from Azure or non-Azure windows Virtual Machines can be streamed to Azure Sentinel and security inidents can also be created using rules

+## Azure File Sync

+* Azure File Sync service can be used to sync files from Azure File Shares on to the on-premise file servers and vice versa.
+This will provide faster access to the files from on-premise services
+* Azure File Sync requires the installation of an agent in the on premise server and registration to the Azure File Sync service instance

+## Azure Batch

+* Azure Batch creates and manages a pool of compute nodes (virtual machines), installs the applications to run, and schedules jobs to run on the nodes
+* A job is meant to run thousands or millions of tasks submitted by the application or client
+* The task code is downloaded from the Azure Storage account
+* The command to execute in the task is specified during the task creation
+* The inputs and outputs are stored in the Azure storage

+## Network Watcher

+* Tools
+  * **IP flow verify** - Detecting traffic filtering problems - Used to detect if a specific type of packet is allowed or denied given the network security group rules in place
+  * **Next hop** - Detecting virtual machine routing problems
+  * **Connection troubleshoot** - Diagnose connectivity
+  * **VPN connectivity**
+  * **Packet capture**
+  * **Network Security Group logging** - Output in JSON format
+  * **Traffic analysis**

+## Azure Cache for Redis

+* Pricings
+  * Basic - Single node cache
+  * Standard - 2 node cache.
+99.9% SLA
+  * Premium - Powerful, high-throughput hardware
+* Keys that have a time to live set are eligible for evicion

 ## Script